 </p>

-Notice that we escape the text before inserting the <mark> tags, and we return an HtmlString so Blade does not double-escape the output.
-This keeps the highlighting safe from XSS while still rendering the HTML tags correctly.
+Notice that we escape the text before inserting the <mark> tags, and we return an HtmlString so Blade doesn't double-escape the output.
+This keeps the highlighting XSS-safe while still rendering the mark tags correctly.

 Performance Tips